 When an atom of radioactive material splits into lighter atoms, there’s a sudden, powerful release of energy.
 The discovery of nuclear fission opened up the possibility of nuclear technologies, including weapons.

-Atomic bombs are weapons that get their explosive energy from fission reactions.
+Atomic bombs are weapons that get their energy from fission reactions.
 Thermonuclear weapons, or hydrogen bombs, rely on a combination of nuclear fission and nuclear fusion.
 Nuclear fusion is another type of reaction in which two lighter atoms combine to release energy.

 The Manhattan Project